drumfreak/dockermon/docs/index.md

 ### 3. Create Dockermon Docker Container

-The easiest way setup your dockermon container is to git clone the repo as mentioned earlier and run docker-compose.
-If you've followed the steps so far, you have the repo and are ready.
+The easiest way setup your dockermon container is to git clone the repo as mentioned in Step 2 and run docker-compose.

 > Dockermon will expose the following ports.
 However, MySQL, Redis, and other service ports will be closed and only used internally.